Read about recommended hotels in Western Norway. A stay at one of these hotels will do you well, both for your body and your mind.

 Hordaland is located in the centre of Western Norway.
 The county is devided into Nordhordland, Midthordland, Voss, Hardanger and

 Sunnhordland.
 The Hardangerfjord in Hardanger, also known for its apple tree blossoming in the spring, is Norway´s second longest fjord.
 One of the worlds most famous hikes is to Trolltunga in Hordaland.
 Bergen is the second largest city in Norway and is known as “The Gateway to the Fjords”.

 HOTEL ULLENSVANG – Lofthus.
 Taste the flavours of Hardanger from Hotel Ullensvang.
 Take in the breathtaking views upwards towards the Hardangervidda mountain plateau and the Folgefonna glacier, and down to the beautiful Hardangerfjord.
 You can relax in the swimming pools and enjoy the delightful gardens with private beach.
-The hotel in Lofthus by the Hardangerfjord is the perfect base for excursions to Trolltunga and the Queen’s Trail.
+The hotel in Lofthus by the Hardangerfjord is the perfect base for excursions to Trolltunga (the Troll`s Tongue) and HM Queen Sonja’s Panoramic Hiking Trail.

 HOTEL VØRINGSFOSS – Eidfjord is situated at Eidfjord, between the Hardangerfjord and Hardangervidda National Park.
 The hotel rises like a white cliff out of the impressive scenery which gives the area its unique character.
 Families, conference guests and sports enthusiasts love it here.
 And the kitchen serve culinary delights of a high standard.